Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

 The first test was to check the efficiency of the beamforming process as it is the foundation of other applications.
 If the weight calculation during the beamforming process is incorrect or not accurate enough, the signal from the known pulsars might not be detectable because the antenna data are combined out of phase.
 To assess this situation, we folded the data of the tracking beams using the corresponding ephemerides of each pulsar.
 The average profiles for six of these pulsars are plotted in the left and right panels of Figure \ref{fig:profile_overlay} with their positions labeled in the central panel.
 The average profiles shown are a close match to those obtained by \citet{Freire2000} and \citet{Ridolfi2017}.

-To determine the efficiency of the beamforming process, we compared the S/N between the incoherent beam and the coherent beams.
-An incoherent beam is formed by square-law detecting the signal from each antenna and summing them together.
-The uncorrelated noise of $N$ independent observation should increase by $\sqrt{N}$ in the incoherent summing, thus the S/N of a incoherent beam of $N$ antennas will increase by $\frac{N}{\sqrt{N}} = \sqrt{N}$.
-On the other hand, the uncorrelated noise does not contribute significantly during a coherent summing, assuming the noise has a zero mean.
-Thus for a coherent beam, the S/N increases linearly with the number of antennas.
-So in principle, the expected gain from the incoherent beam to the coherent beam for this observation with 56 antennas should be $\sqrt{56} = 7.48$.
-We folded the incoherent beams and the coherent beams of the pulsar J0024-7204C, J0024-7204D and J0024-7204E using \textsc{DSPSR}\footnote{\url{http://dspsr.sourceforge.net}} and compared their S/N listed in Table \ref{tab:SNR_between_incoherent_coherent_beam}.
-The S/N were measured using the \texttt{pdmp} command in the \textsc{PSRCHIVE}\footnote{\url{http://psrchive.sourceforge.net}} software package.
-The efficiency is calculated as:
+To determine the efficiency of the beamforming process, we compared the signal-to-noise ratio (S/N) between the incoherent beam and the coherent beams.
+For the phased addition of $N$ voltages with uncorrelated noise, the signal power increases as $N^2$ while the noise power increases as $N$.
+As such, the S/N of the observed pulsars in the coherent beam should scale as $N$.
+For the incoherent beam, the power in each antenna is first detected and then summed.
+Here the r.m.s. of the noise increases as $\sqrt N$ and as such the S/N of the observed pulsars in the incoherent beam should scale as $\sqrt N$.
+The ratio of S/Ns between the coherent to incoherent beam should thus be $N / \sqrt{N} = \sqrt{N}$.
+Note that the primary beam gain scaling is the same for both the incoherent and coherent beams for a given position in the primary beam and as such the position of the pulsars in the FoV has no impact on the coherent to incoherent S/N ratio.
+For an ideal beamformer, the expected gain from the incoherent beam to the coherent beam for this observation with 56 antennas should be $\sqrt{56} = 7.48$.
+We folded the incoherent beams and the coherent beams of the pulsar J0024$-$7204C, J0024$-$7204D and J0024$-$7204E using \textsc{DSPSR}\footnote{\url{http://dspsr.sourceforge.net}} and compared their S/N listed in Table \ref{tab:SNR_between_incoherent_coherent_beam}.
+The S/N were measured using the \texttt{pdmp} tool in the \textsc{PSRCHIVE}\footnote{\url{http://psrchive.sourceforge.net}} software package.
+It estimates and subtracts the baseline of the data, then uses a matched filter to determine the width of the pulse and calculate the S/N. To account for imperfect folding ephemerides, \texttt{pdmp} optimizes over both period and dispersion measure (the integrated free electrons column density between the observer and the source).
+The efficiency of the beamforming process is then calculated as:

 The incoherent beam is more susceptible to contamination by RFI and variations in the system noise of individual antennas.
-For a coherent beam, these effects are partially mitigated as they are added up out of phase during the coherent summing (so called ``phase-washing'').
+For a coherent beam, these effects are partially mitigated as they sum out of phase during the coherent beamforming (so-called ``phase-washing'').
 This effect can lead to the efficiency of the beamforming being overestimated.
-Overall, the consistency of the gain between the expectation and observation indicates that the calculation of the weights is accurate enough to achieve high coherency.
+The high efficiencies seen here demonstrate that the calculation of the weights is accurate enough to achieve high coherency.